Nicola Walker: Audio

 In 2002, Walker co-starred in the BBC radio production of William Gibson's cyberpunk novel Neuromancer.

 In July 2011, she played the significant supporting role of Medtech Liv Chenka in the Big Finish Productions Doctor Who audio drama Robophobia, opposite Sylvester McCoy as the Seventh Doctor.
 The Chenka character proved popular both with producers and listeners, and in February 2014 Walker returned to the role, this time as a foil for Paul McGann's Eighth Doctor in Dark Eyes 2.
 The character was sustained throughout Dark Eyes 3 and Dark Eyes 4, at the end of which it was revealed that Chenka was to continue as the Doctor's established travelling companion.
 Walker returned to the role in the follow-up four-volume Doom Coalition, Ravenous and Stranded.
 Walker reprised the role of Chenka in 2022 in The Eighth Doctor Adventures: What Lies Inside? and The Eighth Doctor Adventures: Connections.
 She also played the role in an 18-part series titled The Robots, starring alongside Claire Rushbrook.
 In 2017, she starred in the company's adaptation of the H. G. Wells novel The Shape of Things to Come.

 Since 2013, Walker has voiced the Norwegian detective Annika Strandhed in the BBC Radio 4 drama series Annika Stranded by Nick Walker.
 From 2018 to 2023 she played the role of Dr. Eleanor Peck in the BBC Radio 4 production The Lovecraft Investigations alongside her husband Barnaby Kay.

 Personal life

-Walker met actor Barnaby Kay when they worked together with the Out of Joint Theatre Company, in a 1994 touring production of The Man of Mode and The Libertine; they married in 2006, and have a son, Harry, together.
+Walker met actor Barnaby Kay when they worked together with the Out of Joint Theatre Company, in a 1994 touring production of The Man of Mode and The Libertine; they married in 2006, and have a son together.